-Amasty Team has recently issued a new extension Full Page Cache, aimed to speed up Magento store pages, known for their huge weight.
-Full Page Cache is a great success, it considerably reduces page load time and offers a number of other cool features.
-But actions speak louder than words.
-And statistics speak even louder.
-Check Amasty's new research on how fast can Magento be with Full Page Cache?
+The Amasty Team has recently released a new extension — Full Page Cache — designed to speed up Magento store pages, which are often known for their heavy load.
+Full Page Cache is already proving to be a great success: it significantly reduces page load times and includes several other valuable features.

-How fast can Magento be with Full Page Cache?
+Check out Amasty's latest research: How fast can Magento be with Full Page Cache?

 TEST CONFIGURATION